Tom Aspaul: 2021–2024: Life in Plastic

-2024–present: Cabin Fever
+2024–present: Cabin Fever and Moustache

 In November 2024, Aspaul released the first single from his third album, "Cabin Fever".
 The album, also titled Cabin Fever, was independently released on 19 May 2025 via digital and limited vinyl formats.
 The record, inspired by an unsettling LSD‑fueled Midsommar weekend in a remote cabin on the Stockholm archipelago, marked a shift toward introspective psychedelic pop with deeply personal and emotionally candid lyrics.
 Critics praised its mature tone and refined production, highlighting tracks like "That Girl" and "Drama" for their emotional depth and authenticity.
 Following the album's release, Aspaul embarked on a string of summer dates, including a stint supporting Kesha on the UK leg of her House of Kesha Tour.

-In August 2025 he began the Cabin Fever Live tour, opening in Reykjavik and performing across Europe and North America in support of the project.
+In 2026, Aspaul released Moustache, his fourth studio album and the first instalment of a planned three-part project.
+Released on 24 July 2026, the Italo disco inspired album consists of eight tracks and was preceded by the singles "You Can Try Me" and "New Position".

 Artistry

 Aspaul is a pop singer and songwriter, though his music has straddled pop, R&B and electronic/dance.
 Aspaul is noted for using vocal harmonies extensively and his songs often feature his own voice layered several times.
 His vocals have been described as having an "unapologetic queerness" as well as being "unique", "soulful", "smooth", "versatile" and "effortless".
 He frequently cites Rodney Jerkins, Janet Jackson and Jennifer Lopez among his favourite musicians, although more recently, the likes of La Roux, Empire of the Sun and Daft Punk have influenced his work stylistically - as well as Chic, Grace Jones and ELO.